How Reverse Osmosis Works: A Complete Guide for Australian Homes (2026)

 What Does Reverse Osmosis Remove From Water?

-This is the question most people actually want answered.
 Here’s a direct, evidence-based summary of what a quality RO system removes and at what efficacy rates:

 | Contaminant | Removal Rate | Australian Relevance |